thelightdesigner/NoodleTemplate/README.md

 # NoodleTemplate
 A C# noodle template for complex map editing

+Use by cloning the repository, opening in Visual Studio, then building.